-Seventeen years ago I watched the inauguration of President George W. Bush on an old TV in a hotel room on a beach in Thailand.
-The next morning, my mom called to tell me that my father had suffered a sudden heart attack and died.
+Eighteen years ago, I was at a small beachside resort in southern Thailand when I got word that my father had died.
 Within 24 hours I was on a plane bound for Minnesota.
 Below are the words that I spoke in farewell and tribute to my dad at his memorial service on January 25, 2001 in Roseville, MN.
 Standing before a crowd of 600 people to deliver these remarks was one of the hardest things I’ve ever done.
-The first part was written at 30,000 feet above the North Pacific Ocean as I flew back to Minnesota from Thailand.
+The first part was written at 30,000 feet above the North Pacific Ocean as I flew home from Thailand.

 The call you dread and fear and never expect comes.
 It’s mom.
 “Joann, your father died this morning.
 Please come home as soon as you can.
 I need you.”